Sumit-008/SimpleWebsite/README.md

 display flex and its properties, and different position properties explained <br>
 display grid and its properties used too <br>
 Animation, keyframe, transform, translate etc. is also added <br>
-Responsiveness added using media query
+Responsiveness for different type of devices added using media query